shmoocon/proceedings-2015/otm/01_building_for_usability.md

 > Figure out how you would pitch your app or product to a stranger in a bar in 20 seconds, and if it’s too complicated to explain, re-think the simplicity.

-He said with their precursor to Instagram, called Burbn, they failed the bar test and realized they needed to re-work it.
+He said with their precursor to Instagram, called Burbn, they failed the bar test and realized they needed to re-work it.[^6]

+## References

+* [^1] “Instagram Co-Founder Mike Krieger’s 8 Principles For Building Products People Want” by Josh Constine.
+November 30, 2012. http://techcrunch.com/2012/11/30/instagram-co-founder-mike-kriegers-8-principles-for-building-products-people-want/
+* [^2] “How Instagram Grew From Foursquare Knock-Off to $1 Billion Photo Empire” by Eric Markowitz.
+April 10, 2012.  http://www.inc.com/eric-markowitz/life-and-times-of-instagram-the-complete-original-story.html

 (“Instagram Co-Founder on Startup Success” November 30, 2012. https://gigaom.com/2012/11/30/instagram-co-founder-on-startup-success-identify-your-early-obsessions/)

-## References

 #### Metadata